Regulation of UAVs in the United Kingdom

-Regulation of UAVs in the United Kingdom prescribes the rules that operators of unmanned aerial vehicles must follow in the UK.
+Regulation of UAVs in the United Kingdom prescribes the rules that operators of unmanned aerial vehicles (commonly known as drones) must follow in the UK.

 History

 In August 2012, The UK's Civil Aviation Authority (CAA) stated that it would require non-military drones larger than 20 kg to be able to automatically sense other aircraft and steer to avoid them.

-As of 2013, the CAA requires that UAV aircraft less than 20 kilograms in weight must be in direct visual contact with the pilot, cannot fly within 150 meters of a congested area or within 50 meters of a person or vehicle, and cannot be used for commercial activity.
+As of 2013, the CAA required that UAV aircraft less than 20 kilogrammes in weight must be in direct visual contact with the pilot, cannot fly within 150 metres of a congested area or within 50 metres of a person or vehicle, and cannot be used for commercial activity.

 In July 2018, the CAA forbade flying above 400 ft and flying within 1 km of an airport or airfield boundary.

 Between 19 and 21 December 2018, flights were canceled at Gatwick Airport following reports of drone sightings close to the runway.

 Regulation

 The Civil Aviation Authority created a "Drone code" which lists the following regulations, forming the acronym DRONE:

 "Don’t fly near airports or airfields, Remember to stay below 400 ft, Observe your drone at all times – stay 150 ft away from people and 500 ft away from crowds and structures, Never fly near aircraft and Enjoy responsibly".
 Further: